-The funding programmes for R&D projects are administered by LSCM and funded by the HKSAR Government's Innovation and Technology Commission (ITC).
+The following funding programmes are administered by LSCM and funded by the HKSAR Government's Innovation and Technology Commission (ITC).
 The Centre focuses on supporting R&D projects that would increase the added value, productivity and competitiveness of the logistics and supply chain industries in Hong Kong through the Innovation and Technology Fund (ITF Funding).
-ITC will provide financial assistance for the following three funding programmes; Platform Research Programme, Partnership Research Programme and Public Sector Trial Projects.
+ITC will provide financial assistance for the following three funding programmes;

 As an incentive for sponsorship, private sector sponsors of ITF funding projects are eligible for a discount of 50% on the licensing fee of project deliverables.

-Platform Research Programme applications are normally solicited (via “Call for Proposals”) twice a year.
-For details about application procedures for the programme, ITF funding and project assessment criteria, please refer to the section on Application and Vetting.
+Platform project applications are normally solicited (via “Call for Proposals”) twice a year.
+For details about application procedures for the programme and project assessment criteria, please refer to the section on Application and Vetting.